JuanJSAR/AssetBundleManager/README.md

 # Asset Bundle Manager (ABM)
 Asset bundle manager for Unity.

 Supports Google Play Asset Delivery (Android) and On Demand Resources (iOS).

-## Why
-We felt the AssetBundleManager provided by Unity was complicated and out-dated...
-So like typical programmers we decided to write our own!
-We wanted something with few frills and easier to trace & maintain.

 ## Requirements